Out About Scotland includes affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Winter is one of the best times to visit Scotland thanks to flights and accommodation that are much cheaper than they are in the summer months, and roads that are blissfully quiet compared to the busy tourist season.

-Touring Scotland in winter
+Scotland winter travel tips

 It’s fair to say Scotland is one of the most popular tourist destinations in Europe whatever time of year it is, with long balmy summer days that are perfect for Highland treks and clear, crisp winters that offer snow sports galore and some of the best festivals in the world.